 EcoKids Contests & Newsletter

 Earth Day Canada is challenging kids across Canada to take action and contribute to a healthier environment in their schools, homes and communities.

 Flat Stanley is a book written by the late Jeff Brown, about a boy who gets flattened by a bulletin board that falls on him.
 When he wants to visit friends far away, his parents just send him in an envelope!

 This story inspired a Grade 3 teacher from Ontario to initiate the Flat Stanley Project, in which classes from different schools send each other a paper Flat Stanley and the host class records his adventures then sends him and his journal back to the original class.
 The Official Flat Stanley Project is a group of schoolteachers who want to provide students with another reason to write.
-They now have a Flat Stanley Project Facebook page as well.
+They now have a Flat Stanley Facebook page as well.

 OFTP member Marian Buchanan has created a special kind of Flat Traveler called a "Standikin" because it can stand up and yet still fold to travel in an envelope.
 You can download a colour-and-cut Standikin design at her website for kids' activities, Kids and Caboodles.
-It's an unusual-looking traveler -- perhaps an alien or a magical creature?
+It's an unusual-looking traveller -- perhaps an alien or a magical creature?
 (Your kids get to decide.)

-One Canadian homelearner did something similar with a non-flat traveler--his stuffie toy dog Jake.
+One Canadian homelearner did something similar with a non-flat traveller--his stuffie toy dog Jake.
 Unfortunately, the website chronicling Jake's Big Adventure is no longer online.
 (Let us know if you decide to do the same thing, and we'll put your link here.)